microsoft/qsharp-compiler/src/QuantumSdk/README.md

 The following properties can be configured to customize the build:

+- `AdditionalQscArguments`:
+May contain additional arguments to pass to the Q# command line compiler.
+Valid additional arguments are `--emit-dll`, or `--no-warn` followed by any number of integers specifying the warnings to ignore.

 - `CsharpGeneration`:
 Specifies whether to generate C# code as part of the compilation process.
 Setting this property to false may prevent certain interoperability features or integration with other pieces of the Quantum Development Kit.